SDGreen/elwood-castle/README.md

 | image | ImageField | null=True, blank=True |

 ##### Category
-This model is a simple one used to store the different type of categories each event can fall into.
+This is a simple model used to store the different types of categories each event can fall into.
-New categories can be easily added in the castle decides to start hosting new types of events, along with allowing current event to easily change their category.
+New categories can be easily added if the castle decides to start hosting new types of events, along with allowing current events to easily change their category.
 | Field | Field Type | Validation |
 | :---- | :--------- | :--------- |
 | name | CharField | max_length=50, null=False, blank=False |